-A series of massive earthquakes has torn through Papua New Guinea and left thousands of children in urgent need of food, water and shelter.
+A series of massive earthquakes tore through Papua New Guinea and left thousands of children in urgent need of food, water and shelter.
 Please don’t wait: donate now to help UNICEF deliver emergency supplies and save young lives.

-Communities in the remote highlands of Papua New Guinea are reeling from huge earthquakes that struck within days, triggering devastating landslides and wiping out entire villages.
+Communities in the remote highlands of Papua New Guinea are still reeling from huge earthquakes that struck in the first few months of 2018, triggering devastating landslides and wiping out entire villages.

 UNICEF will do whatever it takes to help children in danger but we can’t do it alone: we need your support to provide more life-saving supplies.